gracii-codes/coding-journal-24/README.md

 1. Create and Update CSS README.md log
 2. Continue to create new Anki Notes per topic learned
-3. Continue Class #1 The Complete 2023 Web Development Bootcamp
+3. Continue Class #1 The Complete 2023 Web Development Bootcamp: Become a Full-Stack Web Developer with just ONE course.
+HTML, CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps
 4. Post on X for the next 100 days!

 Today's Progress: